Birth Mother Resources is a great place to find information to help pregnant women and birth mothers find financial, emotional and medical assistance

 Infertility Overview

 Typically infertility is defined as not being able to get pregnant after a minimum of one year of trying to conceive.
-It also includes a woman who are able to get pregnant but then has repeated miscarriages.
+It also includes women who are able to get pregnant, but then have repeated miscarriages.
 There are many reasons why a couple may not be infertile or may not be able to conceive without medical assistance.

 Infertility